slime-systems/slime-document--support/examples/hello/readme.md

 # Hello API

-This is an example of API client implementation; the objective is to test authenticating with the API servers.
+Here's an example of an API client implementation designed for testing authentication with the API servers.

-You can read about [the getting started guide](../../docs/guides.md) by following the link.
+For more details, refer to [the getting started guide](../../docs/guides.md) by clicking the link.